hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/1_mahArASHtra_and_marATha-s.md

 (5)  The Maharashtra region was known as Dandakraya - the Dandak forest - with lot of aboriginal people living in it,..
 This region extended southwards up to and beyond Krishna and northwards into the forest belt of Central India "Maharashtra State Gazetteer ".
 I-P. 5.

-The Maharashtrian Brahmins even today chant the Mantra " �bC�b��b �c�C �a�C ���>�Tbٷ� �C~C " at the time of their worship.
-Those who live, to the South of Godawari change " �<[L " for " �c�C " in the said Mantra.
+The Maharashtrian Brahmins even today chant the Mantra " "bC"b""b "c"C "a"C """>"Tbٷ" "C~C " at the time of their worship.
+Those who live, to the South of Godawari change " "<[L " for " "c"C " in the said Mantra.
 It is very clear that the country to the North and South of Godawari was Dandakaranya.

 (6) Dr. bhandarkar places the Aryan penetration into Deccan, after the beginning of the seventh Century B.C.
 Early History of Dekkhan, third edition, P. 16, whereas K.A.
 Nilkanth Sastri places the starting points of this Aryanlraota, some where about 1000 B.C. in his history South India, p, 70.
 (7) (7) Early History of Dekkan, p.
 20. New Hist, I.P.
 19.